cloudmesh-community/book/chapters/msg/mqtt.md

 reliable MQTT broker for enterprise-grade applications [@erlang-mqtt-broker].

-## Inastalation
+## Installation

-The instalation of an MQTT server based on paho is very simple.
+The installation of an MQTT server based on paho is very simple.

 ### MacOS install

-On OSX yo need to first install msoquito, which is easiests to install with `brew`
+On OSX yo need to first install mosquito, which is easiest to install with `brew`

-Step 1: Installing Mosquitto clients
+Step 1: Installing Mosquito clients

-Open a terminal and use homebrew to install mosquito and than you can install phao with pip
+Open a terminal and use homebrew to install mosquito and than you can install paho with pip

 	brew install mosquitto
 	pip install paho-mqtt